 On your installation day the first thing we’ll do is drill a small hole in an exterior wall to bring the fiber inside.
 Then, we’ll cover the hole with a mounted wall plate and install a Fiber Jack on the interior wall.
 The Fiber Jack, which is about the size of a deck of cards, will convert the fiber into your Internet connection, which will then connect to your Network Box.
 The Network Box is your Google Fiber router, enabling wired and wireless connectivity to all devices throughout your house.
 If you are a Fiber 1000 + TV customer, the final installation step will include installing each of the TV Boxes you’ve requested.

 • A Fiber Jack, which will bring the fiber connection into your home

-• A Network Box, which will provide wired and wireless connectivity to devices throughout your home
+• A network device, which will provide wired and wireless connectivity to devices throughout your home.

 • A TV Box, which connects your TV to Google Fiber service and includes a traditional remote control

 • The ability to connect up to 6 TVs in your home.

 No, but it may be an option in the future.